Characteristic Description

 Provides resiliency to disturbances, attacks and natural disasters

-Resiliency refers to the ability of a system to react to unexpected events by isolating
+Resiliency refers to the ability of a system to

-problematic elements while the rest of the system is restored to normal operation.
-These
+problematic elements while the rest of the system is

-self-healing actions result in reduced interruption of service to consumers and help
+self-healing actions result in reduced interruption

-service providers better manage the delivery infrastructure.
+service providers better manage the delivery

 Source: Adapted from DOE, 2009.